 When dining here, not only are you treated to the most amazing views on property, but the food is some of the best you’ll find anywhere.
-To top it all off, an amazing view of Wishes is included – whether you’re dining during the fireworks or hang around to view the show from the exclusive observation deck – the vantage point simply cannot be beat!
+To top it all off, an amazing view of the latest fireworks spectacular is included – whether you’re dining during the fireworks or hang around to view the show from the exclusive observation deck – and the vantage point simply cannot be beat!

 Exclusivity is the first element that sets California Grill apart from many other restaurants at Walt Disney World.
 Located at Disney’s Contemporary Resort, guests proceed to a check in podium on the 2nd floor.
 From there, a private elevator will whisk you to the 15th floor where you’ll emerge into the restaurant’s foyer.

 Recently, California Grill went under a huge renovation – everything from the furniture to the menu to the windows were replaced!
 Sweeping views across the Seven Seas Lagoon to Disney’s Grand Floridian Resort and the Magic Kingdom are the first feature you’ll notice.
 The floor to ceiling windows are specially treated to block UV light and provide the best views.